-Note: Although DCS generates reports only in Adobe Acrobat .PDF format, if DCS generates two or more reports at the same time, it compresses them for download, and so the downloaded file will have a .ZIP extension.
+Note: Although DCS generates reports only in Adobe Acrobat .PDF format, if DCS generates reports of two types at the same time, it compresses them for download, and so the downloaded file will have a .ZIP extension.

-Generating a Report Manually
+Generating or Deleting a Report Manually

 IT managers can use Damage Cleanup Services to generate many different kinds of reports.
-In addition to setting scheduled reports, you can also generate a report manually.
+In addition to setting scheduled reports, you can also generate or delete a report manually.